Weevac 6

-The Weevac 6 is a brand of stretcher specifically created for the transport of babies, such as in hospitals or for patient evacuation.
+The Weevac 6 is a stretcher specifically designed for transporting babies, such as in hospitals or for patient evacuation.
 The Weevac 6 was invented by Canadian-born Wendy Murphy in 1985.

+Product history

-She got the idea to make it while watching coverage of the Mexico City earthquake, wondering why there was not an evacuation device designed specifically for babies.
+Murphy developed the Weevac stretcher after watching coverage of the Mexico City earthquake, wondering why there was no evacuation device designed specifically for babies.

 The origin of the name "Weevac 6" comes from the fact that the device is designed to transport "6 wee babies".

+Product description

+Lightweight stretcher designed to carry up to 6 bundled babies in size-adjustable, heat-retaining pockets.

+Recognition

 The Weevac 6 ranked at No. 35 on the CBC's miniseries The Greatest Canadian Invention.